 - You are planning to raise an institutional round within the next twelve to twenty-four months and want to present a clean cap table

-- The nature of your angel network means you anticipate secondary transfers - angels passing their interest to family members, other investors, or syndicates - and you want those transfers to happen inside the SPV rather than requiring the operating company's consent
+- The nature of your angel network means you anticipate secondary transfers, angels passing their interest to family members, other investors, or syndicates, and you want those transfers to happen inside the SPV rather than requiring the operating company's consent

 Interaction with institutional rounds